Kotlin/dokka/kdm-renderer/docs/glossary.md

 documentation, listing which packages it contains, so that *other* projects can link into it without having its sources.
 The existing mechanism for cross-library links (F-062, G-06).

+**`Members` / `Members & Extensions` (tabs).** The tab strip on a classlike page in the HTML output, built in `HtmlRenderer.createTabsForClasslikes` (`HtmlRenderer.kt:78`).
+They are not two different lists: the first tab admits the row kinds `CONSTRUCTOR, TYPE, PROPERTY, FUNCTION`, the second admits those four *plus* `EXTENSION_PROPERTY, EXTENSION_FUNCTION` — a superset.
+The split is achieved by overriding the row's `contentType` for extension rows (`DefaultPageCreator.kt:822`), so "Members & Extensions" is the same table with two more row kinds allowed through the filter.
+Each tab is emitted only if it would be non-empty — the first requires `containsRenderableMembers`, the second a non-empty `CallableExtensions` extra — so a page may carry both tabs, only one, or none.
+Reproducing this needs two different inputs: the member list, which comes from the classifier itself, and the extension index, which does not — since ADR-0001 the renderer builds that index itself from each callable's `receiverParameter` (G-02).

 **Anchor.** The `#fragment` part of a URL, addressing a specific member within a page.
 Derived from the DRI.
 Looks purely presentational, but is in fact part of the public